 I was able to learn a lot with this book, but I did not become a fluent strummer until I worked with simpler material.
 This book is probably best for someone with a lot of music background, but not necessarily fretted string instruments.

 I have played piano and violin most of my life, so I found the left-hand coordination and music theory in this book straight-forward.
 I found the right hand strumming more difficult at first.
 I play about 10 stringed instruments in my job as an orchestra teacher and I find that the right hand’s job (bowing, strumming, picking) differs more from instrument to instrument than the left hand’s does.

 To become fluent with my ukulele skills, I needed to work more with the kinds of things Bert Casey and Lil’ Rev teach.
 I also knew that my students who are new to instruments generally would need a slower and more gradual approach which is why I wrote my books the way I did.

 All of these ukulele books have their strengths.
 They are all well thought out and sequential.
-The best course of action for you,t the ukulele beginner, is to discover what kind of learner you are and then use the books that suit you best after reading our beginning ukulele book reviews.
+The best course of action for you, the ukulele beginner, is to discover what kind of learner you are.
+Then choose the beginning ukulele book that suit you best after reading our beginning ukulele book reviews.

 Of course I am biased, but I think if you are a complete beginner with music your best bet would be to buy one of my books, either 21 Songs in 6 Days: Learn Ukulele the Easy Way or Ukulele for All.
 Alfred’s Basic Ukulele Method would also work well for you.

 If you have experience with guitar, you might prefer one of the more difficult books such as Essential Elements, Bert Casey’s Ukulele Primer, or Jumpin’ Jim’s Ukulele Tips and Tunes.